jkjung-avt/jkjung-avt.github.io/_posts/2019-11-17-tensorrt-ssd.md

    * Export the trained model to a frozen inference graph (pb) file.
 You could reference my [hand_detection_tutorial/export.sh](https://github.com/jkjung-avt/hand-detection-tutorial/blob/master/export.sh) for how to do that.
    * Add the new model into `MODEL_SPECS` in [build_engine.py](https://github.com/jkjung-avt/tensorrt_demos/blob/master/ssd/build_engine.py).
+   * Note that, when I trained my egohands models, I set `ssd_anchor_generator`'s `min_size` to 0.05 as an attempt to train the model to detect smaller objects (hands).
+Refer to [this line in ssd_mobilenet_v2_egohands.config](https://github.com/jkjung-avt/hand-detection-tutorial/blob/master/configs/ssd_mobilenet_v2_egohands.config#L32) as an example.
+If you have a different setting of `min_size` in the model config file, be sure to set the correct value in your own `MODEL_SPECS`.
-   * Pay special attention to `input_order` in the previous step.
-You could verify it by checking the `tmp_xxx.pbtxt` debug file.
-Look at the 'NMS' node and verify the order of its 3 input tensors.
+   * Also pay special attention to `input_order` in the previous 2 steps.
+You could run `build_engine.py` once frist, then verify it by checking the generated `tmp_v?_xxxx.pbtxt` debug file.
+More specifically, look at the 'NMS' node in the pbtxt file and verify the order of its 3 input tensors.
    * TensorFlow Object Detection API changes its model namespaces or node names from version to version.
 For example, namespace 'MultipleGridAnchorGenerator/Concatenate' in some earlier version has been simplified to just 'Concatenate' in later versions.
-If `build_engine.py` (`builder.build_cuda_engine(network)`) throws out some ERROR and fails to generate the TRT engine for your model, I'd also suggest you to check out `tmp_xxx.pbtxt` to see what the error might be.
+If `build_engine.py` (`builder.build_cuda_engine(network)`) throws out some ERROR and fails to generate the TRT engine for your model, I'd also suggest you to check out `tmp_v?_xxxx.pbtxt` to see what the error might be.
    * Add your custom classes list into [utils/ssd_classes.py](https://github.com/jkjung-avt/tensorrt_demos/blob/master/utils/ssd_classes.py).
    * Add your TensorRT engine into `SUPPORTED_MODELS` in [trt_ssd.py](https://github.com/jkjung-avt/tensorrt_demos/blob/master/trt_ssd.py).